benradstone/wandisco-documentation/docs/glossary/m.md

 ## Membership

-*This term is redundant as of Fusion 2.11.*
+*This term is redundant as of LiveData Plane 2.11.*

-A Membership is a defined group of WANdisco Fusion servers that replicate data between their Zones.
-You can have as many WANdisco Fusion servers in a Membership as you like, and each WANdisco Fusion server can participate in multiple Memberships.
-WANdisco Fusion allows you to define multiple Memberships, and WANdisco Fusion servers can fulfil different roles in each Membership they participate in.
-This allows you to control exactly how your WANdisco Fusion environment operates normally, and how it behaves when faced with network failures, host failures and other types of issues.
+A Membership is a defined group of LiveData Plane servers that replicate data between their Zones.
+You can have as many LiveData Plane servers in a Membership as you like, and each LiveData Plane server can participate in multiple Memberships.
+LiveData Plane allows you to define multiple Memberships, and LiveData Plane servers can fulfil different roles in each Membership they participate in.
+This allows you to control exactly how your LiveData Plane environment operates normally, and how it behaves when faced with network failures, host failures and other types of issues.

 ## Microsoft Azure
 See [Azure](a.md#azure).